mgoyal98/dev-ease/README.md

 ## Questions or Feedback?

 If you have any questions, issues, or suggestions, feel free to open a GitHub [issue]<https://github.com/mgoyal98/dev-ease/issues>.
-Thank you for using PDF Pipeline!
+Thank you for using DevEase!

 ## 📄 License